-Those moving to the cities sought a higher standard of living for themselves and their families.
-What no one could foresee was how demand for highly-skilled jobs would outpace the urbaners’ ability to sufficiently upskill.
+The people moving from rural to urban areas with the dream of a higher standard of living for themselves and their families.
+However, what no one could foresee, was how demand for highly-skilled jobs would outpace the urbanites’ ability to sufficiently upskill.
 That ‘upskill gap’ has probably always been there.
-But arguably, it’s now accelerating.
+But is it now accelerating?

-The immigrant forefathers, sometimes made massive sacrifices; risking life and limb to cross foreign borders, enduring bandits & storms, sometimes battling immigrant prejudice when they did arrive in the cities.
-They held high hopes for their future generations, thinking, if I can just make it to the big city, they will be ok.
+The immigrant forefathers, sometimes made massive sacrifices; risking life and limb to cross foreign borders, enduring bandits & storms.
+They often battled immigrant prejudice when they did arrive in the cities.
+However, they held high hopes for their future generations, thinking, if I can just make it in the big city, my kids will be ok.

-Now it seems too few people remember, or care about those exodus sacrifices.
-Family communication in the fast-paced big cities is now sporadic and sometimes stressful.
-The wider family may meet up infrequently and live quite different life values, even within the same city.
-Meanwhile, future generations born into the urban sprawl, don’t realise the consequences of the widening upskill gap.
-Or just how vital obtaining advanced skillsets are to earn the money to live in today’s super-cities.
+Now it seems, few people remember those exodus sacrifices.
+Family communication in the fast-paced metropolitan areas can be sporadic.
+The wider family often live quite different lifestyles and hold different values, even within the same city.
+Transport hassles make meeting up harder than it should be.
+Meanwhile, future generations born into urban sprawl, don’t always realise the consequences of the widening skills gap.
+Or just how vital obtaining advanced skill-sets are, to afford to continue living in today’s big cities.

-In the UK, local councils now re-locate social housing tenants out of the city while big city house prices force many more to live outside the city.
+In the UK, local councils already re-locate some social housing tenants out of the city.
 They do this out of financial necessity.
-However, one important thing missing in this transfer is the UK politicians explaining the wider reality to people.
-And instead patronising them as if they are children who can’t handle the truth.
+However, one important thing missing in this transfer is central government explaining the wider realities to people.
+Perhaps that time has come?

 Strategy as a subject is probably as old as human warfare i.e. as old as the human race itself.